Greece Digital Nomad Visa Guide (2024)

 How do I get a digital nomad visa for Greece?

-The process of getting a digital nomad visa for Greece is transparent and simple.
+The process of getting a digital nomad visa for Greece is transparent and simple and it can be broken down into 3 steps:

-Firstly, you must gather all the necessary documents mentioned above and submit them online or in person to Greek Diplomatic or Consular Authorities in your country.
+- Gather all the necessary documents mentioned above and submit them online (website is currently only available in Greek) or in person to the Greek Diplomatic or Consular Authorities in your country.

-Secondly, wait for a response that Greek authorities would probably send to your address within 10 working days of your request.
+- Wait for a response — the Greek authorities will probably send it to your address within 10 working days of your request.

-Finally, if you receive a positive response from the authorities and obtain a Greek digital nomad visa, go to Greece and register in the city where you would prefer to live.
+- When you receive a positive response from the authorities and obtain a Greek digital nomad visa, go to Greece and register in the city where you want to settle down.

 To register in Greece and get the temporary residence permit, you’d need to visit or arrange a meeting with someone from the local Aliens and Migration Directorate of the Decentralised Administration as soon as you move there.

-If you cannot find the directorate, it would be best to go to a local police station, where officers might give you useful advice, or they can even issue you a residence permit (if they are authorized).
+If you cannot find the directorate, go to a local police station — the officers there will probably have useful advice or they might even issue you a residence permit on the spot (if they are authorized to do so).

 What other types of visas suitable for digital nomads does Greece offer?

-For now, there are three alternative types of visas for digital nomads who want to come to Greece:
+For now, there are 3 alternative types of visas for digital nomads who want to come to Greece:

 Let’s see what these types of visas have to offer.